deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 > </details>

-> Table 2 shows the effect of LP truncation and alphabet truncation on the block efficiency and token rate improvement over the single-draft baseline.
+> The table presents the effect of LP truncation and alphabet truncation on the block efficiency and token rate, showing that increasing the size of the vocabulary to 40 tokens yields the best performance.

 {{< table-caption >}}